damianhakert/damianhakert.github.io/source/posts/2016-08-24-gitlab-in-action.html.md

 of fame with me.
 They would also rather make me eat all the fried bologna sandwiches and moon pies than participate.

-Nashville is such a welcoming lively city.
+Nashville is such a welcoming, lively city.
 We honkey tonked, Douwe had his first tater tot, and worked from a bowling alley that also had a swimming pool and served some damn good coffee.
 [John] made sure we celebrated National Mac and Cheese Day right with some Hot Hattie B’s Mac topped with their famous hot chicken.
 When they couldn’t take any more of me leaving Dolly Parton